 - Service on ADCES national committees or work groups – e.g., Advocacy Committee, Annual Meeting Planning Committee, Awards Committee, Content Oversight Committee, Continuing Education Reviewers Group, Credentialing Oversight Committee, danatech Editorial Board, Favorably Reviewed Committee, Peer Support Communities, Professional Practice Committee, Research Committee, Technology Committee, etc.

 Experience in any one or more of these paths can help prepare you for leadership on the Board.

 Q: What else can I do to prepare for leadership on the Board?

 A: Members can prepare for leadership by doing any of the following:

-- Work experience as a diabetes educator
+- Work experience as a diabetes care and education specialist

 - Attend other organizations’ meetings